RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-content.md

 A liveness probe is a health check that tells a kubelet when to restart a container.
 Liveness probes help catch locks where an application seems to be running but can not proceed.
 Implementing a liveness probe in a deployment is a start to making a self-healing application.

-An application may not immediately be ready to accept traffic when its container first starts; a readiness probe informs Kubernetes when it is okay to start sending traffic to a container after it boots.
+An application may not immediately be ready to accept traffic from clients or peers when its container first starts; a readiness probe informs Kubernetes when it is okay to start sending traffic to a container after it boots.
 For example, a container of a java application might take minutes to load and may not be ready to accept traffic until it’s fully running.

-In this scenario, the readiness probe mitigates long loading times.
+In that same scenario, the startup probe mitigates long loading times, preventing liveness and/or readiness probes from failing too early.

-There are three options for liveness and readiness probes:
+There are several options for liveness, readiness, and startup probes:

 <ul>
 <li>exec - takes a command, an exit code of 0 is success</li>
+<li>grpc – takes a port, uses the <a href="https://github.com/grpc/grpc/blob/master/doc/health-checking.md" target="_blank" rel="noreferrer noopener">API Deprecation process</a></li>
 <li>httpGet - performs an http get, a 200-399 status is good</li>
 <li>tcpSocket - a successful connection to a specified port is success</li>
 </ul>